Gabally/personalwebsiteapi/README.md

-# Blog API
+# Posts/Tools API
-A simple api to create/edit/delete posts made with markdown and get them rendered.
+A simple REST api to create/edit/delete posts and tools for my personal website.